alex-morrisonn/motivation/index.md

-# 🌟 Welcome to Moti
+# 🌟 Welcome to Motii
 ### Your Daily Dose of Motivation, Right Where You Need It

 **Moti** is your personal motivation companion—designed to inspire, uplift, and help you build mindful habits.
-Whether you're chasing big dreams, grinding through your goals, or just need a little boost to get out of bed, Moti delivers daily motivation directly to your screen.
+Whether you're chasing big dreams, grinding through your goals, or just need a little boost to get out of bed, Motii delivers daily motivation directly to your screen.

 ---

-## 🚀 Why Moti?
+## 🚀 Why Motii?

 - 🧠 *Start every day inspired* with hand-picked motivational quotes
 - 💖 *Save your favorites* and revisit them anytime